cli/cli/.github/CONTRIBUTING.md

 0. [Fork][fork] and clone the repository
 0. Create a new branch: `git checkout -b my-branch-name`
 0. Make your change, add tests, and make sure the tests still pass
+0. Link your PR to any relevant issue it addresses
 0. Push to your fork and [submit a pull request][pr]
 0. Pat your self on the back and wait for your pull request to be reviewed and merged.